abdm64/Stage-App/README.md

-### Installing
+### Production  environment

-A step by step series of examples that tell you how to get a development env running
+### Docker

-Say what the step will be
+after intalling docker on your machine you run production version on docker by using docker-compsoe make sur that you change url on app.js to stagedb:27017 and simply run the cammand docker-compose up  on the root folder
 ```
-Give the example
+$docker-compose up
 ```

 And repeat